ch4mpy/spring-addons/samples/tutorials/bff/README.md

 The important things to note here are:
 - we expose a public landing page (accessible to anonymous users)
 - the Angular app queries the gateway for the login options it proposes and then renders a page for the user to choose one
-- due to security reasons, login and logout redirections are made by setting `window.location.href` (see `UserService`) implementation
+- for security reasons, login and logout redirections are made by setting `window.location.href` (see `UserService`) implementation
 - still for security reasons, the logout is a `PUT`.
 It invalidates the user session on the BFF and returns, in a `location` header, an URI for a `GET` request to invalidate the session on the authorization server (identity provider).
 It's ok for the second request to be a get becasue it should contain the ID token associated with the session to invalidate (which acts like a CSRF token in this case).
 - for CSRF token to be sent, the API calls are issued with relative URLs (`/api/greet` and not `https://localhost:8080/api/greet`)